Old Spanish Treasure Cave: Legend details, 2018

 In the days when Spain ruled over Arkansas, conquistadors had been raiding the Aztecs and Mayans in Mexico and South America, and were travelling through the Ozarks when a blizzard forced them to take shelter in the cave.
 They hid the gold and camped in a cavern called the Council Room, which has a natural chimney in the formation.

 While in the Ozarks, they destroyed a Native American village and only a few villagers survived.
 The survivors found the conquistadors from their campfire smoke and killed them all in revenge.
 Before the last conquistador died, he made two maps: one on parchment paper, and another carved in a limestone rock outside the cave that has eroded some over time.

 In 1885, a man in Madrid found a map in a family Bible, which also led him to the map etched in limestone.
 He found the cave, but not the hidden gold.
 He did not stay long, due to ill health.

 Then in the 1900s, George Dunbar looked for the gold while pretending to run a mining company.
 He found a few pieces of the plundered gold.

 During a recent drought, a new clue was found: on a wall that's usually not accessible because of spring waters, a series of symbols were found that pointed to a hidden room with a large pool.
 Unfortunately, as they started exploring that room the rains returned and flooded the room again.

-The treasure has been estimated today at well over $40 million dollars and has not been found yet.
+The treasure has been estimated today at well over $40 million and has not been found yet.
 There have been artifacts found in the cavern, such as helmets, pieces of armor and weapons dating back to the time of the conquistadors.
 A few gold coins have also been reportedly found.
 The hunt still goes on today.
 The cave has never been fully explored, and new territories are charted every year.